 Queef: Also known as vaginal farting.
-It happens when a small amount of air is forced out of a vagina, such as during vaginal sex or other sexual behaviors that involve something being inserted into the vagina, or when one is doing certain exercises (such as squats) on their own.
+It happens when a small amount of air is forced out of a vagina.
+This can occur during vaginal sex or other sexual behaviors that involve something being inserted into the vagina, or when one is doing certain exercises (such as squats) on their own.

-- Note: By using an historically negative word, some LGBT people are trying to erase the negativity associated with it.
-It is important to note that not all LGBT people use the term queer, and it should not be used by people who are heterosexual or cisgender to describe LGBT people.
+- Note: By using a historically negative word, some LGBT people are trying to erase the negativity associated with it.
+It is important to note that not all LGBT people use the term queer, and it is not always appropriate to be be used by heterosexual or cisgendered people to describe LGBT people.

-- Note: People that are questioning are still valid in this identity.
+- Note: People that are questioning are still valid in their identity.
 Just because they are questioning, doesn’t mean their choices aren’t valid.

-Safer Sex: Being responsible about shared sexual activities by doing things that reduce your chances of getting or spreading a sexually transmitted infections and/or becoming (or getting someone) pregnant.
-Usually, this means educating oneself about STIs and pregnancy, using latex barriers like condoms and dental dams, limiting the number of partners a person has, and getting tested for STIs on a regular basis.
+Safer Sex: Being responsible about shared sexual activities by doing things that reduce your chances of getting or spreading sexually transmitted infections and/or becoming (or getting someone) pregnant.
+Usually, this means educating oneself about STIs and pregnancy, using condoms/dental dams, using birth control (if necessary) and getting tested for STIs on a regular basis.

-- Note: Because nothing is 100 percent safe, aside from continuous abstinence, the term is “safer” rather than “safe” sex.
+- Note: Because nothing is 100% safe, aside from continuous abstinence, the term is “safer” rather than “safe” sex.